Pre Tax vs Post Tax Deductions

 - Long-term care insurance

-- Most disability insurance
+- Most stand-alone disability insurance

 - Scholarships or tuition reimbursement above IRS limits